42-AI/42ai_autonomous_cars/get_data/README.md

 Use the function `search_and_download.py`.
 First, you must define your search query by modifying the search.json file located in the Queries folder.
-It will look for pictures in the database matching your query and if they are already in the local picture directory, if not, you will be asked to download the missing pictures or not.
+It will look for pictures in the database matching your query, and check if they already are in the local pictures directory.
+If they aren't, you will be asked if you wish to download the missing pictures.
 If you decline, a new .json file listing the pictures found during the search will still be created.
 A picture is missing if the "file_name", as stored in the db, can't be found in the pictures directory.
 See usage with `-h` option for details.